Home Home

 The issue box for this sample is made of cardboard with the flap attached to the main body at one end, creating a hinging effect.
 A molded purple felt insert is provided to allow the badge to sit firmly in place when it is stowed away.

 The wound badge was issued in three classes: Black , silver and gold .
-The criteria for earning the award follows:
+The appearance of the badges was identical with the exeption of the color.

 CLASS CRITERIA